ory/docs/docs/oathkeeper/pipeline/mutator.md

 As a response the mutator expects similiar JSON object, but with `extra` or `headers` fields modified.
-The AuthenticationSession from this object replaces the original one and is being passed to the next mutator, where it can be used to e.g. set a particular cookie to the value received from an API.
+The AuthenticationSession from this object replaces the original one and is passed to the next mutator, where it can be used to e.g. set a particular cookie to the value received from an API.

 In contrary to other mutators it does not transform the HTTP request.